AlenSmailovic/TheftSystem/README.md

 SOURCE POWER : 5V 1.5A
 ```
 ### Features
-- Posibility for unlock / lock with multiple RDID keys
+- Posibility for unlock / lock with multiple UID keys
 - Call multiple phone numbers when an incident appear